ianengelbrecht/pwa-ktt/src/lib/db/README.md

 - /dbAdapter - maps between application and database objects
 - index.ts - pulls everything out of the adapter again and makes it available to the rest of the app via `import * from './lib/db'

+Note that the db service interfaces are defined in the types.d.ts file, and can be extended there to include additional database methods if they're needed.

 Ideally we want dependency injection at some point so this might all be rearranged.